Sweet, fluffy, and flavorful pumpkin scones topped with maple glaze.

 pat scone dough into a circle about 7-inch wide.

-STEP 7: Pat dough to a 7-inch circle, about half an in inch in thickness.
+STEP 7: Pat dough to a 7-inch circle, about half an inch in thickness.
+Or, shape into a square/rectangle.

 slice 7-inch pumpkin scone round into 8 equal sized wedges.